Find the perfect place to stay. Book hotels at good prices with Cobalt.

 If you do have complications with your pregnancy, a Medical Clearance is also required.

-Beyond 36 weeks of single pregnancy and beyond 32 weeks for multiple pregnancies, air travel is prohibited
+Beyond 36 weeks for single pregnancy and beyond 32 weeks for multiple pregnancies, air travel is prohibited

 After delivery, medical clearance is required if you are travelling within 7 days of your delivery date.